-Drawing on deep experience with complex commercial litigation, Cameron has developed particular areas of expertise in business, technology and employment litigation.
+Drawing on a career of deep experiences with complex commercial litigation, Cameron has particular expertise in certain business, technology and employment litigation.
 He is adept at disputes concerning misappropriation of trade secrets, and breaches of non-competition and non-disclosure agreements.
 Likewise, cases involving corporate and shareholder disputes, breaches of the duty of loyalty, and unfair competition are areas in which he excels.
-Cameron’s aptitudes with technology and commercial litigation also have enabled him to develop an extensive body of knowledge and skill with electronic discovery.
+Cameron’s aptitudes with technology and commercial litigation also have enabled him to develop an extensive body of knowledge and skill with litigation technology, forensics, and electronic discovery.

-Cameron received a J.D. from Cornell Law School in 1995, and a B.A. from Lewis & Clark College in Portland, Oregon in 1992, with honors in Business Administration.
-While in law school, he interned for United States District Court Judge Royce C. Lamberth in Washington, D.C.
+Cameron received a J.D. from Cornell Law School in 1995, and a B.A. from Lewis & Clark College in Portland, Oregon in 1992, with honors in Business and in Psychology.
+While in law school, he interned for United States District Court Judge Royce Lamberth in Washington, D.C.